 There is a moral of sorts, about when protection becomes a weapon, and every failsafe can ultimately be used against you.

-But why is all this even happening? “you say genocide, I said pre-emptive strike” says someone and no I won’t name them.
+But why is all this even happening? “you say genocide, I said pre-emptive strike” says someone and no I won’t name them (not here anyway – I’ve named them in the spoiler section below).
 Motivations are mixed, and – as is often the case where scriptwriters are trying to avoid East/West ideological battles and any mention of religion – a bit weak.
 Why do bad guys always offer their services for so little cash?
 Hold out for more if you’re going to destroy the world!
 There’s also a bit about playing god, as in: “science is all about playing god”.

 Butler is a good-natured presence and believable in a rather daft space-hero-by-numbers role.
 He also only lurches into Scottish once.
 The network of satellites above the planet looks good and Jake’s boyish enthusiasm for space and for his creation when he finally gets back on a shuttle is sweetly done.